The Crunkleton, an 84-seat cocktail bar and restaurant, recently opened in Elizabeth — and it’s off to a red-hot start.

-This will be Gary Crunkleton’s second cocktail bar.
-The original Crunkleton on Franklin Street in Chapel Hill has garnered national attention for its Prohibition-era cocktails, most recently being named one of the Six Best Bourbon Bars in the South by Garden & Gun magazine.
+This is the Crunkleton’s second location.
+The original Crunkleton, on Franklin Street in Chapel Hill, has garnered national attention for its Prohibition-era cocktails, most recently being named one of the Six Best Bourbon Bars in the South by Garden & Gun magazine.

 “Charlotte doesn’t have a cocktail culture yet,” Crunkleton told me.

 “The problem with our industry right now is that bartenders see all these photos on Instagram and want to do their own thing, like adding syrups, without respecting the classics,” Crunkleton said.
 “When a customer orders a Manhattan, you’ve got to be able to deliver them the 1800s classic.
 It’s a better drink; that’s why it’s a classic.
 Only after they understand the classic can you start to augment.”